 No one ever wants to imagine that the time will come when they are incapable of managing their own finances.
 But, the simple truth is that this moment comes for far too many of us, and we are often unprepared.
 A Financial Durable Power of Attorney ensures that your interests are protected in the event that you are incapable of managing your own financial affairs.
 This will protect you from a slew of worst-case scenarios, including a wide range of financial problems that may await you upon your recovery.

-How Does This Agreement Work?
+How Does This Document Work?

-In an ideal situation, the agreement would never need to be invoked at all.
+In an ideal situation, the document would never need to be invoked at all.
 Having said that, let's say you are in a severe car accident, and incapable of managing your own financial affairs for weeks at a time.
-At this time, the agreement would come into effect.
-Depending on the specific duties laid out in the agreement, your Agent would work to manage your finances.
+At this time, the document would come into effect.
+Depending on the specific duties laid out in the document, your Agent would work to manage your finances.
 This may include signing checks, paying bills, meeting with financial investors, managing your financial portfolio or any financial responsibilities.
 During this time, other agents, such as those named to make medical or mental health decisions for you, would be making those kinds of decisions for you.

 When you regained consciousness and were to in a position once again to manage your own financial affairs, you would take over the management of your finances.